DJ denies giving Messi COVID after death threats

 Fer Palacio had posted a photograph last week proudly posing with Messi at a party and wrote: "I got the greatest to dance -- Thanks to all the Messi family for the invitation."

-Messi, who is isolating in Rosario, did post a message ahead of the New Year and wrote: "I can only give thanks for everything that I had to live in this 2021.
-Even more so when many people had a really bad time because of the s---- virus that never ends.
+Messi, who is isolating in Rosario, posted a message ahead of the new year and wrote: "I can only give thanks for everything that I had to live in this 2021.
+Even more so when many people had a really bad time because of the s---ty virus that never ends.
 Hopefully 2022 brings a lot of health, which is what I wish you all for the new year.
 Hug to everyone!!!"

-PSG coach Mauricio Pochettino said on Sunday that Messi will only return to Paris when he tests negative.
+PSG coach Mauricio Pochettino said on Sunday that Messi will return to Paris only after he tests negative.

 Argentina Football Association (AFA) president Claudio Tapia sent his best wishes to the Argentina captain, who contributed to the Albiceleste winning the Copa America in July.